-New members who have a current "c" handicap status from a previous club will have their handicap transferred automatically upon presentation of their CDH number and can immediately enter and win club competitions and associated prizes.
+New members who have a current "c" status handicap status from a previous club will have their handicap transferred automatically upon presentation of their CDH number and can immediately enter and win club competitions and associated prizes.

 New members who have not previously held an official CONGU handicap at an affiliated golf club are required to submit cards marked “FOR NEW HANDICAP” from 54 holes of golf played at Mapperley.
 This may consist of any mix of 9 hole or 18 hole cards, though the preference is for 3 x 18 hole scores.
 The cards must be marked and signed by a responsible person acceptable to the Handicap Committee.
 The requisite cards should normally be submitted within a period of six months.

 Players who are members of more than one club are reminded that they can only have one handicap, which is to held at the 'Home' club of their choosing.
 Members who this rule applies to must adhere and comply with the provisions set down for 'Away' scores.